Military history: Early firearm tactics

-Korea also seemed to be adapting the volley technique, earlier than even the Japanese.
+Korea also seemed to be adopting the volley technique earlier than even Japan.
 "Koreans seem to have employed some kind of volley principle with guns by 1447, when the Korean King Sejong the Great instructed his gunners to shoot their 'fire barrels' in squads of five, taking turns firing and loading."

 This was on display during what Kenneth Swope called the First Great East Asian War, when Japan was trying to take control and subjugate Korea.
 Toyotomi Hideyoshi (1537–1598) made a failed invasion of Korea, which lasted six years, eventually pushed back by the Koreans with the aid of Ming China.
-Japan, using overwhelming firepower, had many early victories on the Korean peninsulas.
-Though the Koreans had similar manpower, "the curtain of arrows thrown up by defenders was wiped out by [Japanese] gunfire."
+Japan, using overwhelming firepower, had many early victories on the Korean peninsula.
+Though the Koreans had a similar workforce, "the curtain of arrows thrown up by defenders was wiped out by [Japanese] gunfire."
 After the Japanese were finally pushed back in 1598, sweeping military reforms took place in Korea, largely based on updating and implementing the volley technique with firearms.

 The advanced Ottoman weaponry (cannons and muskets wielded by janissaries) was the deciding factor of the Battle of Chaldiran.

-It was Qi Jiguang, a Ming Chinese General that provided the original treatise, disseminated to Koreans, that aided in this venture.
+It was Qi Jiguang, a Ming Chinese general, who provided the original treatise, disseminated to Koreans, that aided in this venture.
 In these manuals, Qi "...gave detailed instructions in the use of small group tactics, psychological warfare, and other 'modern' techniques."
-Qi emphasized repetitive drilling, dividing men into smaller groups, separating the strong from weak.
-Qi's ethos was one of synthesizing smaller groups, trained in various tactical formations, into larger companies, battalions and armies.
-By doing this they could "operate as eyes, hands, and feet..." aiding to overall unit cohesion.
+Qi emphasized repetitive drilling, dividing men into smaller groups, and separating the strong from the weak.
+Qi's ethos was one of synthesizing smaller groups, trained in various tactical formations, into larger companies, battalions, and armies.
+By doing this, they could "operate as eyes, hands, and feet..." aiding in overall unit cohesion.